 Children should not wear jewellery to school for reasons of safety and security.
 Earrings must be small discreet studs and must be removed during swimming and physical education.

-All uniform and physical education kit should be clearly named in case of loss.
+All uniform and physical education kit should be clearly named.

 We actively discourage children from bringing special toys or belongings to school as precious possessions can so easily get broken or lost.
 This is upsetting for the child and a distraction for the teacher.
 Play equipment is provided for the children to use at playtimes and lunchtimes.
 We encourage the children to bring items in from home when they are linked to a specific area of work.

 School Dinners and Healthy Eating

 We are very fortunate that we still have dinners cooked on our premises.
 This means that the food is as fresh as can be and that we have good control over the quality of the food being served.

 Shire Services are responsible for catering arrangements.
 Meals are cooked freshly on the premises and can be ordered on a daily, weekly or termly basis.
 These must be paid for in advance.
 From September 2014 Universal Infant Free School Meals have been introduced.
 This means that if your child is in Foundation, Year 1 or Year 2, they will automatically qualify for a free hot school meal everyday.